 SUGGESTED CORRECTIVE ACTION: The recipient must submit to the FTA regional office evidence of an implemented policy to ensure that future sole source procurements are properly conducted and documented.
-Where contracts are ongoing, confer with the FTA regional office to determine if the recipient should be directed not to exercise any options, or possibly terminate the existing contract for convenience, and rebid for the required goods and services in accordance with Federal requirements.
+Where contracts are ongoing, confer with the FTA regional office to determine if the recipient should be directed not to exercise any options.
 For the next procurement, submit to the FTA regional office documentation that the required process was implemented.